Everyone knows golf originated in Scotland, right?

 Part of that evidence is the etymology of the word "golf" itself.
 "Golf" derives from the Old Scots terms "golve" or "goff," which themselves evolved from the medieval Dutch term "kolf."

-The medieval Dutch term "kolf" meant "club," and the Dutch were playing games (mostly on ice) at least by the 14th Century in which balls were struck by sticks that were curved at the bottom until they were moved from Point A to Point B. Sounds a lot like hockey, doesn't it?
-But it sort of sounds like golf, too (except for that ice part).
+The medieval Dutch term "kolf" meant "club," and the Dutch were playing games (mostly on ice) at least by the 14th Century in which balls were struck by sticks that were curved at the bottom until they were moved from Point A to Point B.

 The Dutch and Scots were trading partners, and the fact that the word "golf" evolved after being transported by the Dutch to the Scots lends credence to the idea that the game itself may have been adapted by the Scots from the earlier Dutch game.

-Something else that lends credence to that idea: Although the Scots played their game on parkland (rather than ice), they (or least some of them) were using balls they acquired in trade from ...
+Something else that lends credence to that idea: Although the Scots played their game on parkland (rather than ice), they (or least some of them) were using wooden balls they acquired in trade from ...
 Holland.

 So does that mean that the Dutch (or someone else other than that Scots) invented golf?
-No, it means that golf grew out of games that were played in different parts of Europe.
+No, it means that golf grew out of stick-and-ball games that were played in different parts of Europe.

 But we're not trying to deny the Scots their place in golf history.
 The Scots made a singular improvement to all the games that came before: They dug a hole in the ground, and made getting the ball into that hole the object of the game.